The Ultimate Guide to Credit Cards

 Ask the Card Issuer for a Lower Rate

-The easiest thing to do is to contact your credit card provider and ask them for a lower interest rate.
+The easiest thing to do is to contact your credit card provider and ask for a lower interest rate.
 You can do this for every credit card you have with a balance.

 Call the main customer service hotline and simply ask the representative if you qualify for a lower interest rate.
-This should not result in a credit check so it will not hurt your credit score.
+This should not result in a credit check, so it will not hurt your credit score.

 If they agree, ask when the new interest rate will take effect.
 If they say you already have the lowest interest rate possible, set a reminder on your phone to check back in a couple of months.
 Remember, it doesn’t cost you anything to call the credit card provider and ask for a lower rate.